 Now we want to share some facts about Junk Food, which we found out while doing our research:

 It has been found out that very fatty foods (f.e. burgers) disturb the formation of new nerve cells in the brain.

-Foods with high sugar and fat content disturb the insulin level of the brain and replace the important Omega 3 fats, which are important for the formation and maintenance (Erhaltung) of cells.
+Foods with high sugar and fat content disturb the insulin level of the brain and replace the important Omega-3 fatty acid, which are important for the formation and maintenance (Erhaltung) of cells.
 This results in a poorer memory, an increased risk of cancer and you age faster.

 Of course, you probably think that döner kebab or burger also contains salad or vegetables, but this is not sufficient to cover the daily needs of our body for vitamins and minerals so that there is always a shortage of these substances.
 Furthermore, junk food is too rich in energy and often covers a large part of a person’s energy requirements, which vary from person to person.

 You don’t usually pay attention to how much energy you consume or how much you find in food.
 However, this is wrong and should be changed urgently.
 While sportsmen pay attention very exactly to the nutrition, the normal citizen hardly makes that anymore.
 If the amount of energy required is exceeded day by day, you will gain weight.
 Of course, a little fat on the stomach is not bad, however, the weight gain can go so far that obesity of the body develops, which is connected with risks.
 The obesity (Fettleibigkeit) results from the sugar, which is taken by the Fastfood to itself and due to the large mass cannot be burned completely.
 It is therefore stored in the cells of the body and is converted into fat so that a layer of fat is formed under the skin and around our organs.